SlimEdge: Performance and Device Aware Distributed DNN Deployment on Resource-Constrained Edge Hardware: Experimental setup

 \subsection{Evaluation metrics}

-SlimEdge was evaluated using three metrics: \begin{enumerate} \item Accuracy: Classification performance of each class after pruning. \item Inference Time Reduction: Decrease in the inference time of the setup compared to the non-optimized setup. \item Memory Violations: The number of instances where the model size exceeded the device memory constraints. \end{enumerate}
+SlimEdge was evaluated on the following metrics: \begin{enumerate} \item Accuracy: Classification performance of the framework after optimization \item Inference time reduction: The decrease in modeled latency of the distributed system compared to a non-optimized baseline. \end{enumerate}